What is a Repetitive Stress Injury?

 If you make calls a lot, use a headset to reduce strain on your neck, shoulders and arms

-What Treatment is Available and Accessible To You?
+What options are Available and Accessible To You?

 Your symptoms ought to be manageable at home using the following tips